top of page

 October

 The largest chili cook-off east of the Mississippi River is held at Paradise Spring Historical Park each year.
 Visit the park between 12 pm - 4 pm to try more than 100 chilis and vote for your favorites.
 All proceeds from this event are donated to local charities.
-2023 is the 20th anniversary of this event.
+2023 was the 20th anniversary of this event.

 Old Fashioned Christmas